For most apartments, the right humidifier size depends on how much space you want to treat and whether the layout is open or divided.

 - Work best when windows remain closed

 Over-humidification can cause condensation on windows during cold weather.
-For many apartments, maintaining indoor humidity between 30% and 50% relative humidity is typical, but safe levels vary based on outdoor temperature and building construction.
+For many apartments, moderate indoor humidity is usually the goal, not maximum output.

-Use a hygrometer to verify conditions rather than relying on guesswork.
+Use a humidity meter to verify conditions rather than relying on guesswork.